 Usually associated with other “bad” conduct, a relatively common scenario that runs afoul of Penal Law 265.01(2) involves one party using an otherwise insignificant object as a dangerous instrument to perpetrate the crimes of Assault or Menacing.
 While an iPad or laptop is certainly not considered as such a thing by itself, if you raise it over your head to strike someone or actually hit them in the face, you have not only committed the crime of Assault, but CPW4 as well.Related Offenses and Collateral Issues

 All weapon crimes, even those not involving a loaded gun, place an accused in the precarious situation of being saddled with adverse consequences to their careers and immigration status.
 For example, whether you have a Green Card or student visa, will a conviction be deemed a Crime Involving Moral Turpitude?
 Even if immigration issues are not a concern, how will your arrest damage your professional licensing from FINRA and medical certifications to your job with the MTA or the Department of Education?Your Case, Your Defense, Your Future

 Just as with their felony counterparts, misdemeanor weapon crimes in New York City are subject to the same legal scrutiny.
 For example, what was the basis of your stop, frisk and search by the police?
-Was your possession direct or constructive?
-Furthermore, were the police or prosecutors relying on a legal presumption when they charged you with possessing the particular weapon.
-Certainly not an exclusive list, the legal and evidentiary issues addressed with your weapon possession attorney can make the difference between walking away with a criminal record or no record at all.
+Was your possession direct or constructive, meaning, was it on your person or in or near you in a car or in a reachable area?
+Furthermore, were the police or prosecutors relying on a legal presumption when they charged you with possessing the particular object?
+Certainly not an exclusive list, the legal and evidentiary issues addressed with your attorney can make the difference between walking away with a criminal record or no record at all.